ngengecharity/All-America-challenge/README.md

 # Requirements.
 For this to work you will need to install terraform 1.2.6 (currently latest).
 I you do not have Terraform installed please go to https://www.terraform.io/downloads for more assistance.
+You will also need an AWS Access and Secret keys with Admin privileges for programatic access

 ## Inputs